video-db/videodb-python/README.md

 ```

-### 📺 Viewing your video
+### 📺 View your Video

-Your video is instantly available for viewing in 720p resolution ⚡️
+Once uploaded, your video is immediately available for viewing in 720p resolution. ⚡️

 - Generate a streamable url for the video using video.generate_stream()
 - Preview the video using video.play().
 This will open the video in your default browser/notebook